 First, they want the story to be told.
 And, second, and perhaps more practically, they’re looking for ways to teach an old cork new tricks.

+Cork mats, cork frames, cork utensils.
 There’s even now a fashion line of cork designer bags.

-But pack on the path that threads between pine trees, the soft sand, springy grass and fields and fields of flowers, it is the cork trees that linger in my mind the most: with the thought that many of them have stood here for hundreds and hundreds of years.
+Back on the path that threads between pine trees, the soft sand, springy grass and fields and fields of flowers, it is the cork trees that linger in my mind the most: with the thought that many of them have stood here for hundreds and hundreds of years.